 Photo of a concrete foundation by craft room/Flickr.

 If you’re working on an addition to your home, you’ll be connecting a new foundation to an old one, unless someone just happened to set up an extra foundation while building your house for your future convenience.
-This might seem like an intimidating task, because we tend to think of foundations as very solid things that can’t be changed, but actually, they’re just supportive structures, like the beams that hold up your walls and roofs, and you can tie things to them as long as it’s done with care.
+This might seem like an intimidating task, because we tend to think of foundations as very solid things that can’t be changed Actually, though, they’re just supportive structures, like the beams that hold up your walls and roofs, and you can tie things to them ... as long as it’s done with care.

 Be aware that in many regions, modifications like additions must be designed by an architect or engineer, approved by a planning department, and permitted.
 This is especially important if you live in a seismically active area where poor planning could have catastrophic results during an earthquake.
-Check with the building department to find out what you need to do before you start.
+Check with your remodeling contractor and the local building department to find out what you need to do before you start.

 With the site prepared, the foundation can be laid out.
 Several connection options are available to join the new and old foundations so they’ll flow seamlessly together in the finished project.
 They can include attaching to metal bars and other components left in place by a construction crew during the original pouring, as well as installing new structural steel bars, braces, or similar components.
-These anchors serve to unite the foundations, although your new foundation will still be pulling its own weight, so to speak, with a design that evenly distributes weight across the underlying substrate, either with a perimeter, slab, or pier design.
+These anchors serve to unite the foundations, although your new foundation will still be pulling its own weight, so to speak, with a design -- a perimeter, slab, or pier -- that evenly distributes weight across the underlying substrate.

 Once connected, sealants can be used to make the join waterproof so problems don’t develop in the future.
 If your new foundation starts cracking, splitting, or showing other signs of wear, these indicate that it was installed improperly.
 Some potential reasons for such problems can include poor soil preparation, structural steel not graded for this application, or concrete that doesn’t meet building standards.
 Be sure that you have a contract with your builder that clearly spells out the construction method and materials to be used, along with the recourse available in the event of a failure related to a builder’s mistake.